microsoft/playwright/docs/src/test-ui-mode-js.md

 ## Watch mode

 Next to the name of each test in the sidebar you will find an eye icon.
 Clicking on the icon will activate watch mode which will re-run the test when you make changes to it.
-You can watch a number of tests at the same time be clicking the eye icon next to each one or all tests by clicking the eye icon at the top of the sidebar.
-If you are using VS Code then you can easily open your test by clicking on the file icon next to the eye icon.
-This will open your test in VS Code right at the line of code that you clicked on.
+You can watch a number of tests at the same time by clicking the eye icon next to each one or all tests by clicking the eye icon at the top of the sidebar.

 ![watch mode in ui mode](https://github.com/microsoft/playwright/assets/13063165/20d7d44c-b52d-43ff-8871-8b828671f3da)